mormond/CommercialMarketplaceLab/lab4-vmoffer.md

 ### Create a VM using the Azure CLI <!-- omit in toc -->

-1. Create a new resource group using the Azure CLI
+1. Create a new resource group using the Azure CLI:

    ```bash
    az group create --name 'marketplace-vm-offer' --location 'westeurope'